cesarvr/fractal-gl/README.md

 ## For now only 2D, but here some demos showcasing the API.

-- This is a koch fractal, with some linear interpolation between the points, [multi-thread] using webworkers.
-I specially proud of this one cause for one side of the geometry assign a thread.
+- This is a koch fractal, with some linear interpolation between the points, [multi-thread] using webworkers. assign a thread to compute each side.

 <br>
 [[http://cesarvr.github.io/fractal-gl/thread.html]]
 <br>